Hello, world

 variable, calling #hello

-with an argument is optional (if none is passed, it uses the default value).
+with an argument is optional.
+Because if none is passed, it uses the default value.

-Run your tests and you should see a successful run.
+Run the tests and you should see a successful run.
 It satisfies the new requirement and we haven't accidentally broken the other functionality.

 It is important that your tests are clear specifications of what the code needs to do.